-The view towards USA on the Canadian side of Niagara Falls.
+The view towards the USA on the Canadian side of Niagara Falls.
 Certainly not zero waste travel!

 The easiest way to reduce your waste is to refuse.